2014 Santa Barbara Historical Dance Workshops!

 This innovative workshop covering dances from the 17th to the 20th century aims to give a fresh perspective on historical dance.

-Teachers will provide tools needed to extend the students’ knowledge into the past.
-With the future in mind, experimental choreographers wishing to build new constructs based on historical works will learn to realize their individual visions.
+Teachers will provide tools needed to extend the students’ knowledge into the past and, with the future in mind, experimental choreographers wishing to build new constructs based on historical works will learn how to realize their individual visions.

 Our Guest Teacher, Bruno Benne, Director of Beaux- Champs, a New Baroque dance company based in Paris, was chosen by Lucinda Childs in 2013 to be her choreographic collaborator for the opera, Alessandro by Handel, in which she did the stage direction and choreography.
 This practical experience in the opera world with Childs has given him a unique perspective on today’s developments in the New Baroque style.
-He has also worked extensively with Beatrice Massin, a leader in the New Baroque for the past 15 years.
-In our intensive, as our guest teacher/dancer from Paris, he will present a different facet of the New Baroque choreographic movement with his French perspective.
+He has also worked extensively with Beatrice Massin and Marie Genevieve Masse in historical dance and will teach a reconstruction of Beauchamp’s Sarabande.

 DATES: WEEKEND: Friday evening, June 27*- Sunday afternoon, June 29